AviatrixSystems/Docs/Support/support_center_transit_solution.rst

 How do I troubleshoot Spoke to On-prem connection issues?
 --------------------------------------------------------------------------------------------

-Here are some `Troubleshoot guidelines <https://docs.aviatrix.com/HowTos/transitvpc_faq.html#an-instance-in-a-spoke-vpc-cannot-communicate-with-on-prem-network-how-do-i-troubleshoot>`_
+Here are some `Troubleshooting guidelines <https://docs.aviatrix.com/HowTos/transitvpc_faq.html#an-instance-in-a-spoke-vpc-cannot-communicate-with-on-prem-network-how-do-i-troubleshoot>`_

 It is recommended that all spokes have HA pairs.
 When a switchover occurs to transit HA, only spokes with HA will remain connected, the non-HA spokes will lose connectivity and be black-holed.